National parks are natural wonderlands. Structuring your RV trip around these protected lands makes for a fun and adventurous time.

 Most also provide park ranger talks to learn about the park and its impact on the Earth.

-So don’t be surprised if you have to make reservations in advance to get into some of the most popular national parks.
+So don’t be surprised if you have to make early reservations to get into some of the most popular national parks.

 Yellowstone National Park is arguably one of the most famous in the national park system.
 People come from around the world to see its unique hydrothermal and geologic wonders, such as the Old Faithful geyser.